 Management is responsible for minimising the number of arrival and departure points for customers.
-Dedicated employees must always monitor and manage physical distancing rather than simply rely on signage.
+Dedicated employees should always monitor and manage physical distancing rather than simply rely on signage.

-Queueing procedures must be implemented if customers cannot be seated immediately.
+Queueing procedures should be implemented if customers cannot be seated immediately.